j-sulliman/mabg/README.md

 # meraki

 # MABG - Meraki AS Built Generator: Automation of AS Built Document for Meraki

+As built documents are usually produced by project teams during project handover to a customer.
+The application should reduce the time needed by the network engineer to manually document the network when handing over to customer/operations teams after implementation.

 Retrieves Meraki configuration via an API call, stores returned data and writes to a word document for further editing and customisation.